-In 1871, Saionji arrived in Paris, a city facing turbulent times following France's defeat in the Franco-Prussian War.
+In 1871 Saionji arrived in Paris, a city facing turbulent times following France's defeat in the Franco-Prussian War.
 Living in Paris at the height of the Paris Commune, Saionji was transformed into an intellectual shaped by democratic ideals.
-This experience would be strongly reflected in Saionji's subsequent political and educational activities in Japan.
+This experience was reflected deeply in Saionji's subsequent political and educational activities in Japan.
 Returning to Japan after more than a decade studying at the Sorbonne, Saionji launched his career as a politician.
-His international expertise was highly valued at the time, and he cooperated fully with Itō Hirobumi's initiative to draft a constitution for Japan.
-After serving as Minister of Education and then Minister of Foreign Affairs in Itô's cabinet, Saionji led his country's government as Japan's 12th Prime Minister in 1906 and 14th Prime Minister in 1911.

-Let us turn the clock back several years to 1894, when

-Saionji was appointed Minister of Education.
-Saionji selected a ministry bureaucrat, Nakagawa Kojūrō, to be his secretary, and placed him in charge of the establishment of Kyoto Imperial University (now Kyoto University).
-Below we look back on Saionji's relationship with Nakagawa, who was born in the village of Umaji in Minamikuwada District, Tamba Province (in present-day Kameoka City, Kyoto Prefecture).
+His international expertise was highly valued at the time, and he cooperated fully with Itō Hirobumi's initiative to draft a Constitution for Japan.
+After performing ministerial roles including Education and Foreign Affairs in Itō's cabinet, Saionji took the leadership of his country's government, serving as Japan's 14th Prime Minister from 1906 to 1911.
+Let us turn the clock back several years to 1894, when Saionji was appointed Minister of Education.
+Saionji promoted a bureaucrat in the Ministry, Nakagawa Kojūrō, to the position of ministerial secretary, and placed him in charge of the establishment of Kyoto Imperial University (now Kyoto University).
+Below we look back on Saionji's relationship with Nakagawa, who was born in the village of Umaji in the district of Minamikuwada, Tamba province, today the city of Kameoka in Kyoto Prefecture.

-Saionji in his first term as Prime Minister, 1906 (Meiji 39)
+Saionji in his first term as Prime Minister, 1906

-During the Meiji Restoration, the young court noble Saionji was appointed as the general in charge of placating the San'indō region immediately after the Battle of Toba-Fushimi in 1868.
-As his first stop during his travels for this role, Saionji stayed overnight in the village of Umaji.
+The young nobleman Saionji was appointed to the role of Placating General of San'indo immediately after the Battle of Toba-Fushimi in 1868, during the Meiji Restoration.
+On his travels as part of this role, Saionji used to stay overnight in the village of Umaji.
 Among the squad of local soldiers on duty at the time, known as the Tamba Kyūsen-gumi, were Nakagawa Kojūrō's biological father Rokuzaemon and adoptive father Nakagawa Buheita.
-When Saionji served as a governor-general in the subjugation of the Tohoku region, members of the Nakagawa family from Umaji were again drafted to participate.
-This was the point when Saionji encountered the Nakagawa family, and the origination of Ritsumeikan.
+When Saionji served as a general in later battles in Tohoku, members of the Nakagawa family from Umaji were again drafted to participate.
+This was the meeting point between Saionji and the Nakagawa family, and the origination of Ritsumeikan.

-After graduating from the First Higher School (pre-university course), Nakagawa Kojūrō entered the Department of Law at the Imperial University Law School, now the University of Tokyo Faculty of Law, then transferred to the Department of Political Science the following year.
+After graduating from the First Higher School (preuniversity course), Nakagawa Kojūrō entered the Department of Law at the Imperial University Law School, now the University of Tokyo Faculty of Law, then transferred to the Department of Political Science the following year.
 Among Nakagawa's contemporaries in the pre-university course were Yamada Bimyō (Taketarō), Masaoka Shiki, and Minakata Kumagusu.
 Nakagawa was on especially friendly terms with the author Natsume Sōseki (Shiohara Kinnosuke), who wrote of his interaction with Nakagawa in his discourse Rakudai (Failure).
 While at university, Nakagawa paid a visit to Saionji, with whom he was already communicating.
 Nakagawa took up a position in the Ministry of Education upon graduating, and was promoted to the post of secretary when Saionji assumed leadership of the Ministry.

-Nakagawa Kojūrō in 1897 (Meiji 30), when he was Counselor of the Ministry of Education
+Nakagawa Kojūrō in 1897, when he was Counselor of the Ministry of Education